Inductees

 Categories: Class of 2017

-• In 1992, she was named the National Administrator of the Year by the Women’s Basketball Coaches Association
+• National Administrator of the Year by the Women’s Basketball Coaches Association (1992)

-• In 1970, she was given the Ontario Sports Award for Outstanding Contributions to Canadian Amateur Sport
+• Ontario Sports Award for Outstanding Contributions to Canadian Amateur Sport (1970)

-• In 2006, she was inducted into the University of Iowa Athletics Hall of Fame
+• Inducted into the University of Iowa Athletics Hall of Fame (2006)

-• Grant became a Member of the Board of Directors of the USA Field Hockey Foundation
+• Member of the Board of Directors of the USA Field Hockey Foundation

-• She is a founding member of the Association for Intercollegiate Athletics for Women (AIAW)
+• Founding member of the Association for Intercollegiate Athletics for Women (AIAW)

 Christine Grant